bestpractice116/bestpractice116/README.md

 <div align="center">
    <hr>
    <div align="left">
-      Experienced Senior Software Engineer with over 5 years of expertise in JavaScript, TypeScript, Node.js, AWS, Serverless, Angular, SQL, and GraphQL.
+      Experienced Web3 Frontend Developer with over 8 years of expertise in JavaScript, TypeScript, Node.js, AWS, Serverless, Angular, SQL, and GraphQL.
+Engineered high-performance Web3 applications using React, Next.js, ethers.js, and wagmi, ensuring seamless interaction with blockchain networks while maintaining an average loading time under 2 seconds.
+Prioritized user experience by implementing responsive design principles, enhancing accessibility for diverse users across decentralized platforms.
 Proficient in developing scalable web applications and corporate e-commerce solutions, with hands-on experience in banking payment systems.
 Demonstrated ability to design and implement cost-effective serverless and microservices architectures for enhanced reliability.
 Additionally, I provide freelancing services, delivering high-quality software solutions.
 Committed to continuous learning and professional growth in the ever-evolving field of software development.
 I'm also well-proficient in using CMS for content manage-full wep-application development.
       <br/>
-      **❤️ In 2025, I'm going to learn Machine Learning and BlockChain more deeply and construct some meaningfull templates with other developers.
+      **❤️ In 2025, I'm going to learn Machine Learning more deeply and construct some meaningfull templates with other developers.
       Also, I'm going to learn more about the game development using unity, layabox and cocos.
 I hope for kind help from all talented developers for my tech growth.
    </div>
    <hr>